Abhijeet Chavan: Television

 He is famous for the character "Master", supported by Ashish Pawar who plays "Bandu" the student and many more in the Marathi comedy series, Comedy Express.
 His punch line, "Benchvar....
 Bench var ubha Karen", is famous with viewers.

 Marathi movies

 He appeared in the movies Shan (2006), Gojiri (2007) and Majha Naav Shivaji (2016).
+He Also appeared in Marathi Movie Lek Asavi Tar Ashi (2024) and Hoy Maharaja (2024).

 Hindi movies

 He played a bouncer in the movie Split Wide Open (1999).
-He also played an auto rickshaw driver in the scene which included three Mumbai auto rickshaws that show up in Germany and jump on a police car to rescue / save Himesh Reshammiya in Aap Kaa Surroor: The Moviee - The Real Luv Story (2007).
+He also played an auto rickshaw driver in the scene which included three Mumbai auto rickshaws that show up in Germany and jump on a police car to rescue / save Himesh Reshammiya in Aap Kaa Surroor: The Moviee – The Real Luv Story (2007).